 - 1.Attend class regularly (which means 90%+ of the time).
 Participation portion of grade (see below) can only be gained if you attend.
 Plus, History builds on itself, like any story.
-You can only grasp the 'story' if you are there to hear it. - 2.Take notes!
+You can only grasp the 'story' if you are there to hear it. - 2.
+Take notes!
 You can't possibly remember all the info, nor the connecting points of the 'story' unless you are able to remind yourself of them.
 Take notes from readings too. - 3.
 Do reading.
 Reading text and other materials before we discuss them is critical.
 You don't have to "get it" all initially, but you do need to have tried to understand it. - 4.
 Ask and answer questions.
-Not only is this part of your grade, but this helps you grasp points better.
+This part of your grade, and helps you grasp points better. - 5.
+Emergency procedures.
+Stay put and follow instructions.
+If out of class go to Public Safety (D171)